kubernetes/kops/docs/run_in_existing_vpc.md

   These tags are important, for example, your services will be unable to create public or private Elastic Load Balancers (ELBs) if the respective `elb` or `internal-elb` tags are missing.

   If you would like to manage these tags externally then specify `--disable-subnet-tags` during your cluster creation.
 This will prevent kops from tagging existing subnets and allow some custom control, such as separate subnets for internal ELBs.

-  Prior to kops 1.8 `KubernetesCluster` tag was used instead of `kubernetes.io/cluster/<cluster-name>`.
-This lead to several problems if there were more than one Kubernetes Cluster in a subnet.
-After you upgraded to kops 1.8 ensure the `KubernetesCluster` Tag is removed from subnets otherwise `kubernetes.io/cluster/<clustername>` won't have any effect!

 ### Shared NAT Egress

-On AWS in private [topology](topology.md), `kops` creates one NAT Gateway (NGW) per AZ.
+On AWS in private [topology](topology.md), kops creates one NAT Gateway (NGW) per AZ.
 If your shared VPC is already set up with an NGW in the subnet that `kops` deploys private resources to, it is possible to specify the ID and have `kops`/`kubernetes` use it.

 If you don't want to use NAT Gateways but have setup [EC2 NAT Instances](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) in your VPC that you can share, it's possible to specify the IDs of said instances and have `kops`/`kubernetes` use them.